Southern California Institute of Architecture

-Southern California Institute of Architecture (SCI-Arc) is a private architecture school in Los Angeles, California.
-SCI-Arc was founded in 1972 when it was initially regarded as both institutionally and artistically avant-garde.
-It consists of approximately 500 students and 80 faculty members, some of whom are practicing architects.
-It is based in the quarter-mile long (0.25 mi) former Santa Fe Freight Depot in the Arts District in downtown Los Angeles.
-It also offers community events such as outreach programs, free exhibitions, as well as public lectures.
+The Southern California Institute of Architecture (SCI-Arc) is a private Architecture school in Los Angeles, California, United States.
+Founded in 1972, SCI-Arc was initially regarded as both institutionally and artistically avant-garde.
+It currently enrolls approximately 600 students and employs 80 faculty members, some of whom are professional architects.
+The school is located in the quarter-mile long (0.25 mi) former Santa Fe Freight Depot in the Arts District of downtown Los Angeles.
+SCI-Arc also offers community events, such as outreach programs, free exhibitions, and public lectures.

 History

-SCI-Arc was founded in 1972 in Santa Monica by Ray Kappe, Shelly Kappe, Ahde Lahti, Thom Mayne, Bill Simonian, Glen Small, and James Stafford, a group of faculty from the Department of Architecture at California State Polytechnic University, Pomona.
-The founders were frustrated with how the administrators at Cal Poly treated the students and faculty members, who wanted to address the issue from a more experimental perspective than traditional schools offered.
+SCI-Arc was founded in Santa Monica in 1972 by Ray Kappe, Shelly Kappe, Ahde Lahti, Thom Mayne, Bill Simonian, Glen Small, and Jim Stafford—a group of faculty from the Department of Architecture at California State Polytechnic University, Pomona.
+The founders were frustrated with the administrative treatment of students and faculty members at Cal Poly and wanted to address the issue from an experimental perspective, unlike most traditional schools.

-Originally called the New School, SCI-Arc was based on the concept of a "college without walls," and it remains one of the few independent architecture schools in the world.
-Initially, instead of academic hierarchies, the School favored a horizontal relationship between professors and students, who took responsibility for their own course of study.
-Kappe, who had founded the Cal Poly department, became the new school's first director and served in that position until 1987.
+Originally called "the New School," SCI-Arc was based on the concept of a "college without walls."
+Instead of academic hierarchies, the school initially favored a horizontal relationship between professors and students who took responsibility for their own course of study.
+Kappe, who had founded the Cal Poly department, became the New School's first director and served in that position until 1987.
 He was awarded the AIA/ACSA Topaz Medal for excellence in architecture education in 1990.

 Kappe was succeeded as director by Michael Rotondi, one of SCI-Arc's original students.
-Neil Denari became director in 1997; Eric Owen Moss served as director from 2002–2015; Hernán Díaz Alonso served as director and chief executive officer effective from 2015-2025.
-Díaz Alonso has been a faculty member at SCI-Arc since 2001.
-Prior to his appointment as director, he served as the school's graduate programs chair since 2010.
-On September 1, 2025 he was succeeded as director and chief executive officer by Winka Dubbeldam.
+Neil Denari became director in 1997, Eric Owen Moss served as director from 2002–2015, and Hernán Díaz Alonso served as director and chief executive officer effective from 2015-2025.
+On September 1, 2025, Díaz Alonso was succeeded as director and CEO by Winka Dubbeldam.

-Although SCI-Arc was once unaccredited and its finances unstable—Moss joked, "We used to be considered one step ahead of the IRS, one step ahead of creditors"—the school is now fully accredited, and its finances improved to the point that SCI-Arc was able to pay $23.1 million to buy its campus building in 2011.
-"The main thing is to figure out a way for SCI-Arc to keep growing without losing its character and pedigree," Díaz Alonso said in an interview following his appointment as director.
+While SCI-Arc initially established a reputation as an unaccredited, experimental school, it has since been accredited.
+In 2011, it paid $23.1 million for its campus building.